aaugustin/django-sesame/README.rst

 * Added compatibility with custom user models where the primary key is a ``UUIDField``.
 * Added the ``get_user()`` function to obtain a user instance from a request.
-* Improved error message for pre-existing tokens when changing the ``SESAME_MAX_AGE`` setting.
+* Improved error message for preexisting tokens when changing the ``SESAME_MAX_AGE`` setting.
 * Fixed authentication on Safari by disabling the redirect which triggers ITP.